In new poll, Jewish voters express strong support for Biden on Israel

 Meanwhile, more than six in 10 Jewish voters expressed an unfavorable view of Israeli Prime Minister Benjamin Netanyahu, whose approval ratings in Israel have also fallen since the Hamas attack.
 Ninety-one percent also said they believe it's possible to be "pro-Israel" while criticizing Israeli government policies.

-The overwhelming majority of Jewish voters surveyed, 93 percent, said they're worried about rising antisemitism on, and more respondents said they trusted Biden and Democrats to fight antisemitism as compared with former President Donald Trump and Republicans.
+The overwhelming majority of Jewish voters surveyed, 93 percent, said they're worried about rising antisemitism, and more respondents said they trusted Biden and Democrats to fight antisemitism as compared with former President Donald Trump and Republicans.

 Meanwhile, an NPR/PBS NewsHour/Marist poll released this week shows that a growing numberAmericans - 38 % - believe Israel's military response to the Hamas attack has been too much.
 Most of the growth in that number came from Democrats.
 In that survey, another 38% thought Israel's response had been about right, and 17% said it was too little.